Salisbury Cathedral from the Bishop's Grounds: Other versions by Constable

 There is an earlier, homonymous version (1821–1822) of this painting at São Paulo Museum of Art in São Paulo.
 This is an early oil sketch for the London version.

-Another, small version of the painting, measuring 62.9 × 75.9 cm, executed between 1823 and 1826, now resides at the Huntington Library in San Marino, California.
+Another, small version of the painting, measuring 62.9 × 75.9 cm, executed between 1823 and 1826, is now in the Huntington Library in San Marino, California.
 This smaller, sunnier version was painted for John Fisher as a wedding present for his daughter, Elizabeth.

-Constable painted many views of Salisbury Cathedral during his career, including Salisbury Cathedral and Leadenhall from the River Avon (1820) and more famously Salisbury Cathedral from the Meadows (1831).
+Constable painted many different views of Salisbury Cathedral during his career, including Salisbury Cathedral and Leadenhall from the River Avon (1820) and more famously Salisbury Cathedral from the Meadows (1831).